FedericoGarciaGarcia/Printi/README.md

 In case you want to take a screenshot without printing, hold SHIFT and press the PRINT SCREEN key.

+## Languages

+More languages can be added manually.
+Added languages can be changed in the application.

+* Go to the *languages* folder.
+* Copy the *english.txt* file and paste it with a different name.
+* Open the new pasted file.
+* Translate every text below the texts in brackets.
+Do not change the text in brackets.

 ## Source code

 You can also download the source code and compile it yourself.